torvalds/linux/Documentation/input/devices/atarikbd.rst

 Resume sending data to the host.
-Since any command received by the ikbd after its output has been paused also causes an implicit RESUME this command can be thought of as a NO OPERATION command.
-If this command is received by the ikbd and it is not PAUSED, it is simply ignored.
+Since any command received by the ikbd after its output has been paused also causes an implicit RESUME this command can be thought of as a ANAL OPERATION command.
+If this command is received by the ikbd and it is analt PAUSED, it is simply iganalred.

 DISABLE MOUSE
 -------------